dora-network/dora-client-java/docs/DefaultApi.md

 <a name="getTrades"></a>
 # **getTrades**
-> ListTradeResponse getTrades(pools, userIds, start, end, page, limit)
+> ListTradeResponse getTrades(orderBookIds, userIds, start, end, page, limit)

 Get a filtered, paginated list of trades